Dianthus alpinus L.

-Dianthus alpinus is a mat-forming, hardy perennial with linear to lanceolate leaves, up to 1 inch (2.5 cm) long and up to 0.2 inch (0.5 cm) wide.
-The flowers are solitary, pale-spotted, deep pink to cerise, up to 1.6 inches (4 cm) wide, on stalks up to 4 inches (10 cm) tall.
+Dianthus alpinus is a hardy mat-forming perennial with linear to lanceolate leaves that grow up to 1 inch (2.5 cm) long and up to 0.2 inches (0.5 cm) wide.
+Flowers are solitary, pale-spotted, deep pink to cerise, up to 1.6 inches (4 cm) across, and appear on up to 4 inches (10 cm) tall stalks.

 USDA hardiness zone 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).

 Plant pinks in full sun, partial shade, or anywhere they will receive at least 6 hours of sun.
 The plants need fertile, well-drained soil that is alkaline.

 Wait until the danger of frost has passed when planting Dianthus and place them at the same level they were growing in the pots, with 12 to 18 inches (30 to 45) between plants.
 Do not mulch around them.
 Water them only at the base of the plant to keep the foliage dry and prevent mildew spotting.

 Instructions on how to care for Dianthus are very straightforward.
 Water the plants when dry and apply fertilizer every six to eight weeks.
 You may also work a slow-release fertilizer into the soil at planting, which will release you from the need to feed the plants.

 Some varieties of Dianthus are self-sowing, so deadheading is extremely important to reduce volunteer plants and encourage additional blooming.
 However, perennial varieties are short-lived and should be propagated by division, tip cuttings, or even layering.